lightning/bolts/02-peer-protocol.md

 are above both `dust_limit_satoshis`.

 Details for how to handle a channel failure can be found in [BOLT 5:Failing a Channel](05-onchain.md#failing-a-channel).

-#### Future

-It would be easy to have a local feature bit which indicated that a receiving node was prepared to fund a channel, which would reverse this protocol.

 ### The `accept_channel` Message